 Raspbian was released in 2012 by the Raspbian foundation and since then various features have been added.
 You are likely to purchase it with all the features that you may need for your projects compared to someone who purchased one in 2012.
 The OS was created by Mike Thompson and Peter Green.

 Raspbian pulls more attention from the raspberry foundation given it is the official Raspberry OS.
 This results in the development of more features and utility software.
 With support from the raspberry community, it is therefore easy to set up this distribution and get going.
 For this reason, Raspbian also comes pre-installed with office programs, a web-browser, Minecraft and some programming languages(scratch, python, c/c++).

-What really sieves a great software from the good software is the ability to be mindful of the end user.
+What really sieves great software from the good software is the ability to be mindful of the end-user.
 The PI is created especially for educational purposes.
 That remains that.
 Therefore what makes Raspbian more advantageous to most pi users is its ability to choose the best learning tools and programs.
-From simple beginner-friendly programming languages like python and ruby to simplistic teaching software like the scratch.
+From simple beginner-friendly programming languages like python and ruby to simplistic teaching software like scratch.
 I think Raspbian always stands out from the rest.

 Simplicity and User-friendly

 Raspbian Os is easy to maintain as it is to use.
 The commands are quite easy and whenever you need to install software, the repository will always provide an updated version of the same.
 The repository boasts also of plenty of software all that encompasses most of which that you will need.